Mitla Pass

 The Mitla Pass (ممر متلة, מיתלה) is a 480 m pass snaking 32 km in the Sinai Peninsula of Egypt, wedged between mountain ranges to the north and south.
 It is located about 50 km east of Suez.
-It is the monotonous ride through here and Nekhel, a wilderness that provides the shortest route between Nuweiba and Cairo.
+It is a monotonous ride through here and Nekhel, a wilderness that provides the shortest route between Nuweiba and Cairo.
 Buses carrying tourists to Mount Sinai, St. Catherine's Monastery, and Feiran Oasis travel through there.

 Wars between Israel and Egypt

 Aerial view of the road through Mitla Pass dotted with wrecked Egyptian vehicles and armour after Israeli air force attacks in June 1967.

 Mitla Pass is a site of major battles between the militaries of Egypt and Israel during the wars of 1956, 1967, and 1973.

 Mitla incident during the Suez War

 During the Israeli invasion of Egypt in the Suez War of 1956 the pass was captured by the 202nd Brigade of the Israeli army, commanded by Ariel Sharon, without the approval of the Israeli leadership.
 Sharon faced elements of the Egyptian 2nd Brigade, which had prepared an ambush within the pass.
 Egyptians pinned down such famous Israelis as Mordechai Gur and Uri Dan under fire throughout the afternoon of October 31, 1956.
 Aharon Davidi and Rafael Eitan sent in two companies to clear Egyptians from both sides of the pass between 6:00 p.m. and 9:00 p.m. that evening.
 The Israelis suffered 40 casualties and about 120 wounded, while the Egyptians suffered 260 casualties.
 Sharon was criticized for this.